What we heard

-The first Staff survey we conducted in 2018 (published April 2019) found that a significant number of bank staff feel under excessive pressure to perform at work.
+The survey (published April 2019) found that a significant number of bank staff feel under excessive pressure to perform at work.
 They also feel that working at their firm is having a negative impact on their health and well-being.
 Front Line staff responded most negatively in this area.

 Top 20 words used in the survey to describe organisations

 A working group was formed with senior representation from our five member banks and including sponsors from the IBCB to collaboratively discuss staff pressure and resilience.

 Following our initial session with the working group on Staff Pressure and Resilience we held a series of workshops in Q1 2020 with staff from various locations, backgrounds, locations, roles and levels across our five member banks, to explore further the issues relating to staff pressures.

 Feedback received from Staff who attended was that the sessions were extremely worthwhile and engaging.